Monday, April 20, 2026

 Cardiovascular disease is a major risk for women – in many countries it is even the most common cause of death.
 And yet something deeply human happens in everyday life: we push the issue away.
 Because it is unpleasant, because we function.
 This is precisely why the international Go Red for Women initiative exists: every year in February, it sends out a visible signal for education, prevention and early detection.

 This year, National Wear Red Day will take place on Friday, February 6, 2026.
-The idea is deliberately simple: Wear red, bring heart health into everyday life, share information – and remind women in our family and community to take warning signs seriously and actively manage risk factors.
+The idea is intentionally simple: wear red, make heart health a part of everyday life, share information—and remind the women in our families and communities to take warning signs seriously and actively manage risk factors.

 Why this campaign is needed